-38 The 5% threshold is determined based on a 1-5% range for the share of revenue the European Commission ("Commission Delegated Regulation [EU]" 2020) and FIs such as KLP ("KLP Goes Coal Free" 2020) use to identify coal companies.
+38 The 5 percent threshold is determined based on a 1-5 percent range for the share of revenue the European Commission ("Commission Delegated Regulation [EU]" 2020) and financial institutions such as KLP ("KLP Goes Coal Free" 2020) use to identify coal companies.

-39 The 30% threshold is based on a 20-30% range for the share of revenue used to exclude oil and gas companies by FIs such as Robeco Institutional Asset Management (Robeco Institutional Asset Management B.V.
+39 The 30 percent threshold is based on a 20-30 percent range for the share of revenue used to exclude oil and gas companies by financial institutions such as Robeco Institutional Asset Management (Robeco Institutional Asset Management B.V.
 2020) and Natixis (NATIXIS 2018).